Economic Outlook Breakfast 20167:30am-9:30am | Metro Toronto Convention Centre (Constitution Hall) - 255 Front Street West, North Building, Toronto

 BMO Financial Group

-Douglas Porter has over 25 years of experience analyzing global economies and financial markets.
-As Chief Economist at BMO Financial Group, he oversees the macroeconomic and financial market forecasts and co-authors the firm's weekly flagship publication, Focus.
-Mr. Porter manages the team that won the prestigious Lawrence Klein award for forecast accuracy of the U.S. economy, and was named by Bloomberg as top Canadian forecaster.
+Douglas Porter has over 30 years of experience analyzing global economies and financial markets.
+As Chief Economist at BMO Financial Group, he oversees the macroeconomic and financial market forecasts and co-authors the firm’s weekly flagship publication, Focus.
+Mr. Porter manages the team that has won numerous awards including Best Forecaster for Canada by Focus Economics in 2016, top Canadian forecaster by Bloomberg and the prestigious Lawrence Klein award for forecast accuracy of the U.S. economy.

 As a respected commentator on economic and financial trends, he is regularly quoted in the national press and often interviewed on radio and television.